SpaceClouds42/Taterzens/docs/playing/command_actions/creating_action.md

 ---

-# new right-click command action
+# New right-click command action

 ---

-## Adding new messages to Taterzen
+## Adding new command to Taterzen

 It's as simple as using
 ```